DraftKings promo code: Bet $5, get $200 in bonus bets | Goal.com US

 What can you use your DraftKings bonus on today?

-Later in the evening, the NBA Play-In Tournament tips off.
-The first game sees LeBron James and the Lakers as -1 point favorites when they take on the Pelicans for the 7th seed spot.
+The other Europa League quarter finals see Marseille host Benfica and AC Milan travel to face Roma.

-The second game has the Warriors as -2.5 point favorites over the Kings, with the winner playing for the 8th seed and the loser going home.
+In the Europa Conference, Fiorentina play Viktoria Plzen, Lille take on Aston Villa, Fenerbahce face Olympiakos and PAOK host Club Brugge.

-Click here to go to the DraftKings Sportsbook, where new players can claim the bet $5, get $200 promo to use on today’s great sports action with no promo code needed.
+Click here to go to DraftKings, where new players can claim $200 in bonus bets after wagering just $5 to use on all of this soccer action, plus a daily no-sweat same-game parlay on the NBA playoffs.

 DraftKings bonus code